May 5, 2021 10:30 am ETEstimated Read Time: 6 Minutes

 Richard Alpert, or Ram Dass, is a clinical psychologist who pioneered psychedelics, but he has also become more well-known as a spiritual leader.
 Alpert received his doctorate in psychology from Stanford University and then went on to work with Leary at Harvard University.

-Apply For Your Medical Marijuana Card Today
+Why You Should Get Your Medical Marijuana Card

-Veriheal has satisfied hundreds of thousands of patients nationwide
+Veriheal has satisfied millions of patients nationwide by giving them access to these benefits

 Alpert and Leary moved to Mexico to continue their experiments with magic mushrooms after being fired from Harvard.
-During his time in Mexico, Alpert’s experience led to the decision to travel to India, where he met aguru who named him Ram Dass, meaning “servant of God.”
+During his time in Mexico, Alpert’s experience led to the decision to travel to India, where he met a guru who named him Ram Dass, meaning “servant of God.”
 He then spent the remainder of his life pursuing spiritual pursuits despite his Jewish upbringing.

 Albert Hofmann